Toran - Pomona College - Class of 2021

 The money factor

-Pomona is paying for my tuition and room and board for four years.
+Pomona is paying tuition and room and board for four years.
 I also won the Burger King Scholarship, which will cover the cost of my books.
-I only need to take care of my personal expenses and supplies, which I'll do by working over the summer and getting a work-study job at school.
+I only need to take care of my personal expenses and supplies, which I’ll do by working over the summer and getting a work-study job at school.